lacchain/LACPass-LACChain-Component/README.md

 Once completed these steps You have successfully created a self-signed certificate (SSC) for your Country's Health organization.

 ### Countries with Public Key Infrastructure (PKI)
-If the Health organization of your Country has a Public Key Infrastructure in place, the onboarding steps will require to use your existing X.509 certificate to complete the onboarding process.
+If the Health organization of your Country has a Public Key Infrastructure in place, the onboarding process will require to use your existing X.509 certificate to complete the onboarding process.

 ## Onboard health organizations setup process